austinoxyz/simple-chat-gpt-cli/README.md

 > See `example_config.json` for available configuration options.

 **TODO**
-1. Handle standard readline commands.
+> 1. Handle standard readline commands.
-2. Account the token usage.
+> 2. Account the token usage.
+> 3. Add functionality to stop response from generating
+> 4. Package `chat.py` into a static binary that can be added to the user's `PATH`

 **FIXME**
-1. Cannot paste multi-line input.
+> 1. Cannot paste multi-line input.